ved780/PROJECT-1/README.md

 Using the command: ip a
 ### 2. Run a TCP SYN scan using Nmap
 Using the command: nmap -sS <ipaddress> -oN scan_result01.txt
-### 3. Documented active IPs and their opened ports on target IPs
+### 3. Documented active IPs and their opened ports on target IPs in "scan_result01.txt"
-### 4. I mentioned common services running on those open ports.
+### 4. I mentioned common services running on those open ports in "scan_result01.txt"
-### 5. I understood and mentioned potential vulnerabilities assosiated with opened ports.
+### 5. I understood and mentioned potential vulnerabilities assosiated with opened ports in "risks_on_results01.txt"